AppChef/Sketch2App/README.md

 ## Usage

-1. Go to `cloud.appchef.io` to create an account.
+1. Go to [AppChef Cloud portal](https://cloud.appchef.io) to create an account if haven't yet.

-2. Once installed the plugin, click `Install SketchTool` to copy [SketchTool](https://www.sketchapp.com/tool/) to PATH.
+2. Once the plugin is installed, click `Install SketchTool` to copy [SketchTool](https://www.sketchapp.com/tool/) to PATH.
+(One-time only setup)

-3. Click `Upload Sketch File` to upload sketch schema.
+3. Click `Export Current Design` to upload your sketch schema to AppChef.
 You will enter your account credentials.
 Wait for upload processing.
 If everything works, a successful prompt will open.

-4. Go to `cloud.appchef.io` to see the app address.
-You can use [expo](https://expo.io/) to view the app on mobile devices.
+4. Open the [AppChef Instant App](https://itunes.apple.com/us/app/appchef-instant-app/id1318010394?ls=1&mt=8) on your mobile to see your design running as a mobile app.

+5. You may login to the [AppChef Cloud portal](https://cloud.appchef.io) and see the project and export source code to turn your design into an individual native mobile app.

 ## Disclaimer

 **We only collect the raw dumped json data and image assets from the sketch project.
-We will never upload your sketch project.**
+We will never share your sketch project with any 3rd party.**